Scleral Contact Lenses

 Who benefits from scleral lenses?

 - Those that have been told they are not a candidate for contact lenses

 - Unsuccessful history with other contact lenses, either due to poor vision or comfort

 - Patients who have have a history of corneal transplant surgery, corneal scarring,

 - Graft vs host disease

 - Sensitivity to light

-Most vision insurance plans, and some medical insurances will cover scleral lens fittings for certain conditions and prescriptions.
+Many vision insurance plans and some medical insurances will offer benefits toward the cost of services and materials associated with scleral contact lens evaluations for certain conditions and prescriptions.
 This type of coverage is called medically necessary contact lens coverage.
 Our office can help determine if you have this option or how to get this coverage with your insurance.